AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 ## Table design

->To save space, not all non-indexed item attributes such as the comment title, text and username are not shown on the below diagrams. `language` and `rating` are shown to demonstrate non-key attributes being projected into GSIs.
+>To save space in the diagrams below, not all non-indexed item attributes such as the comment title, text and username are not shown on the below diagrams. `language` and `rating` are shown to demonstrate non-key attributes being projected into GSIs.

 ### Table